 Why not help reverse the tide of global warming and protect your investments at the same time?
-That’s the question posed by progressive think tank, the Australia Institute, in a new report that calls for a re-think on future returns.
+That's the question posed by the Australia Institute in a May 2014 report that calls for a re-think on future returns.

-The report, which was prepared in partnership with 350.org and Market Forces, argues that now is the time to start ridding your investment portfolio of fossil fuel assets.
+Prepared in partnership with 350.org and Market Forces, the report argues that now is the time to start ridding your investment portfolio of fossil fuel assets.
 Why?
-Because the carbon-emitting companies and their financial backers are bound to see their share prices drop when they’re forced to comply with tougher emissions standards and leave the fuel where they found it.
+Because the carbon-emitting companies and their financial backers are bound to see their share prices drop when they're forced to comply with tougher emissions standards and leave the fuel where they found it.
 Plus, an ethical investing strategy is better for the planet.

-The phenomenon has come to be known as “stranded assets” or “unburnable carbon”.
-The institute argues that regardless of where you stand on the global warming debate, divesting from carbon producers and their backers won’t significantly impact your return on investment in the longer term.
+The phenomenon has come to be known as "stranded assets" or "unburnable carbon".
+The Australia Institute argues that regardless of where you stand on the global warming debate, divesting from carbon producers and their backers won't significantly impact your return on investment in the longer term.

 The trap waiting to spring shut on everyday investors is that the corporations haven't factored climate change into their balance sheets.
 So fossil fuels that are still in the ground are counted as assets, even though the corporations may not be able to mine all of them.
 The institute's report says that when the expected mandatory climate change mitigation rules come into play over the coming years and those assets aren't realised, shares related to fossil fuels will take a big drop and investment portfolios will take a big hit.

 Even without a personal investment account, many – if not most – Australians would still be vulnerable because of fossil fuel-related assets in their superannuation accounts.